 If at least two (2) hours of scheduled work time remains before or after on any day that an employee's presence was required, the employee will be expected to work for the remainder of his/her work schedule.
-Any monies, exclusive of mileage, must be turned over to the Authority if during that period you received the regularly scheduled pay.
+Any monies, exclusive of mileage, must be turned over to the Authority if during that period employee received their regularly scheduled pay.

-However, if you serve on jury duty for over ten (10) days and use CTO or vacation time, you do not need to reimburse the Authority if the amount paid by the court is less than the amount you used out of your own leaves.
+However, if employee serves on jury duty for over ten (10) days and uses CTO or vacation time, employee does not need to reimburse the Authority if the amount paid by the court is less than the amount employee is paid for the leave.